Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

 Here $\theta$ is some number between $0$ and $1$, we defined $\beta_1=\theta(L_{1}+\alpha)$, $L_{1}$ defined in the figure is the slope of $\overset\longrightarrow{A'C'}$ within the cone $C$ in which it lies.
 Further, $L_{2}$\footnote{Here too, as usual, we have $L_2\geq L_{\alpha}$.} gives the slope of the segment $\overset\longrightarrow{AB}$ within the cone in which it lies.

-The segment $\overset\longrightarrow{BF}$ is the image of $\overset\longrightarrow{BA}$ under the map $\GG$ as shown in \cref{fig:first}; in this case it has been sheared vertically upon entering the square $S$.
-In \cref{fig:first}, this vertically sheared segment is shown to be cut-off at the lower edge of the square $S$.
+The segment $\overset\longrightarrow{BF'}$ is the image of $\overset\longrightarrow{BA}$ under the map $\GG$ as shown in \cref{fig:first}; in this case it has been twisted vertically upon entering the square $S$.
+In \cref{fig:first}, this vertically twisted segment is shown to be cut-off at the lower edge of the square $S$.

 If this segment was not cut-off, then $\GG(\overset\longrightarrow{BA})\cap S=\overset\longrightarrow{BF'}$, and then \cref{fig:first} would be modified to include the entire segment $\overset\longrightarrow{BF'}$ in the square $S$, and we would have